-Now is certainly not the time to be out on the roads if you’re living in these areas.
+Stormy weather is certainly no time to be out on the road.
 Unfortunately, some of us may have to venture out, and because it’s so easy to find yourself in a terrifying situation, we put together a quick guide on how to drive safely in the rain, and what to do if you’re caught in a sudden flash flood.

 Ideally, you want to stay away from flooded areas entirely.
 This, however, may not always be possible when you’re caught off guard, and at times you may have to navigate some dangerous situations in order to get to safety.

 One of the most dangerous situations is having to cross a flooded bridge.
 People often attempt to cross these without knowing the full depth of the water or strength of the current.
 Many drivers will risk driving through a pool of water, but roads which collect water are more vulnerable to collapse and it is easy to underestimate their depth.
 As a general rule – avoid driving through any water that comes up higher than the middle of your tyre.
 At only 30cm of water, your tyres could lift from the ground and you could be washed away.

 Stick to your lowest gear and drive slow and steady.
 Try to drive in the middle of the road, where the water is lowest, and do not drive through what is visibly fast-flowing water.
 It’s a lot, lot more powerful than you might think.

 When given a choice of crossing a flooded bridge or taking a longer, safer route home – always choose the latter.
 You won’t know how strong that current is until you’re in it, and in many cases, attempting to drive through deep water will cause loss of control and engine stalling.
 Then you’re in the middle of a river with no power to escape, and the chances of being washed downstream are strong.